gcostaneto/frGIS/README.md

 # *frGIS*: a tool for implemeting GIS-based tools with factorial regression on GxE analysis

-> Package under maintence (and updates) between October 1th and October 15th.
+> ATTENTION: Package under maintence (and updates).
 Sorry for the incovenience.

 ##  Package overview